Hans von Tschammer und Osten: Nazi Party career

 The aims of the promotion of sports in the Third Reich included hardening the spirit of every German as well as making German citizens feel that they were part of a wider national purpose.
 This was in line with the ideals of Friedrich Ludwig Jahn, the "Father of physical exercises", who connected the steeling of one's own body to a healthy spirit and promoted the idea of a unified, strong Germany.
 A more controversial aim was the demonstration of Aryan physical superiority.
+Under von Tschammer's leadership, German Jewish athletes were systematically hindered by being denied adequate facilities and the opportunity to compete.

 Hans von Tschammer und Osten enjoyed the Nazi sports festivals in which he took a keen interest as organizer.
-He appears often as spectator in white suit during the massive displays of Nazi pageantry.
+He appears often as a spectator in a white suit during the massive displays of Nazi pageantry.

-The Summer Olympics in Berlin were held during von Tschammer's tenure as Reichssportführer.
+On 17 August 1936, von Tschammer was appointed to the Prussian State Council by Prussian Minister President Hermann Göring.
+The 1936 Summer Olympics in Berlin were held during von Tschammer's tenure as Reichssportführer and President of the German Olympic Committee.
 He played a major role in the structure and organization of the Olympic Games together with Carl Diem, who was the former secretary of the Deutscher Reichsausschuss für Leibesübungen (DRA).
-Von Tschammer trusted the organization of the Fourth Winter Olympics in Garmisch-Partenkirchen to Karl Ritter von Halt, whom he named President of the Committee for the organization of the games.
+Von Tschammer entrusted the organization of the Fourth Winter Olympics in Garmisch-Partenkirchen to Karl Ritter von Halt, whom he named President of the Committee for the organization of the games.
 Von Tschammer would be later blamed by historians for enforcing a ban on non-Aryans in Germany's Olympic team, a fact that was condemned internationally as a violation of the Olympic ethical code.
 But it is doubtful that he was the only one of the NSRL leaders behind that decision.

 Despite his major role in the Olympics and in the world of sports of his time, von Tschammer never became a member of the International Olympic Committee (IOC), a post he craved.
 In 1937 Karl Ritter von Halt was elected as member of the Executive Committee of the IOC instead of him.
-Von Tschammer's influence within the Nazi Party also began rapidly eroding towards the end of the 1930s decade despite being a topmost Nazi leader.
-The war preparations would make the influence of sports in Nazi Germany wane in favour of militarism.
+In January 1937, he was made head of the Sports and Physical Exercise Department in the Reich Ministry of the Interior and, in 1938, he was given the rank of State Secretary there.
+The same year he was promoted to SA-Obergruppenführer.
+However, von Tschammer's influence began rapidly eroding, as war preparations diminished the influence of sports in Nazi Germany in favour of militarism.

-Hans von Tschammer und Osten, however, would never see the end of the organization he had led for so long.
-He also would never see Germany losing World War II, for he died from pneumonia in Berlin in 1943.
+Von Tschammer would never see the end of the organization he had led for so long, nor Germany's defeat in World War II, for he died from pneumonia in Berlin in 1943.
 The assets he left behind were negligible for a man of his position.
 Von Tschammer was succeeded as Reichssportführer by Arno Breitmeyer.